 This restaurant is a veritable culinary blast.
 La Vague D’Or’s opulence is almost as famous as its three-Michelin-star Chef Arnaud Donckele who combines locally-sourced ingredients in mind-blowing ways.
 The seven course Balade Epicurienne tasting menu is best enjoyed on the terrace overlooking the ocean.
 Sommeliers are on hand to perfectly pair wines to cuisine.

 Moroccan fare based on simple and hearty dishes is the soul of Salama.
 The ambiance is intimate, the location in the center of St. Tropez village, far from the maddening crowds.
 Salama is a place where energies unite and pleasures converge.
 The tuna tartare with avocado cream is a fresh start.
-Give the taste buds a gift with la mourouzia, a 1,000-year-old recipe made of a generous portion of lamb simmered for four hours on a subtle blend of house spices from North Africa.
+Give the taste buds a gift with la mourouzis, a 1,000-year-old recipe made of a generous portion of lamb simmered for four hours in a subtle blend of house spices from North Africa.
 This exotic dish will continue to delight for another 1,000 years.

 St. Tropez has attracted many artists to settle here, giving rise to an art scene with many exhibition spaces, studios and museums.
 These four venues are worth checking out:

-This newly-renovated, modern museum is housed in the dungeon of the village Citadel.
+This modern museum is housed in the dungeon of the village Citadel.
 Learn all about St. Tropez heroes such as Bailli de Suffren, General Allard or Hyppolite Bouchard, as well as thousands of the nameless who served the nation aboard the navy’s vessels or who faced stormy seas aboard merchant ships.
-Visitors will also broaden their knowledge of St. Tropez by learning about the town's daily life and relationship to the sea, through traditional fishing techniques and its history for the last 500 years.
+You will also broaden your knowledge of St. Tropez by learning about the town's daily life and relationship to the sea, through traditional fishing techniques and its history for the last 500 years.

 Galerie Des Lices is the largest gallery in St. Tropez displaying works of some of today’s greatest modern artists.
 Art lovers looking to expand their collections will have a grand time choosing just the right piece.
 Perhaps a sculpture by Armand or Cesar, audacious photography by Philippe Shangti or even a piece by the contemporary maestro, Damien Hirst?
 It will be fun choosing.